Address for Correspondence: Sok-Sithikun Bun, Pasteur University Hospital, Nice, France.

 Conflict of interest: None to declare

-Authorship: S.S.B and E.F. equally contributed to the preparation of manuscript
+Authorship: S.S.B., D.S., and F.S. equally contributed to preparation of quiz